StevenBlack/vocab/million-dollar-words.md

 ### recidivate
 To relapse.
 Most often used to describe convicts who are released from prison, then commit more crimes.
-Chain smokers who try to quit are prone to recidi- vism.
+Chain smokers who try to quit are prone to recidivism.
 Pronounced REE-SID-I-VATE.

 ### recondite